Sustainability Informs the Future at Le Moyne

 Students and faculty unite around building on shared priorities

 In 2008, when Le Moyne College was ready to begin the largest on-campus construction project in its 65-year history, the campus community was enthusiastic to push the boundaries of sustainability.
 Sustainable design was at the top of students’ priorities for campus development and, as an important tenet of Jesuit thinking regarding social and environmental justice, also held an important place for the faculty and administration.

 Ashley McGraw's work for Le Moyne had actually begun a number of years prior.
-Having realized the growing and urgent need for a new conception of architecture's relationship to the earth, the firm had formed the Advanced Building Studio (ABS) to study and help implement new ideas around sustainable design and building.
+Having realized the growing and urgent need for a new conception of architecture's relationship to the earth, the firm began to study and help implement new ideas around sustainable design and building.

 A New Focus

 As Ashley McGraw designed the 48,000 square-foot addition to the Coyne Science Center, it became clear that the project would bring both a fresh architectural vocabulary and new focus on sustainability.
 It would also occupy a central space in the entrance to campus, which the firm recognized as an excellent canvas for demonstrating sustainable design.

 The existing U-shaped science center building surrounds a student courtyard.
 Instead of closing in the new, north-facing fourth side, Ashley McGraw kept it open to the east to allow more light and air into the courtyard, and take advantage of the expansive views.
 The team discovered that by keeping the perimeter (the N and W sides) orthogonal with the existing courtyard but angling the southern plane off the grid to face as closely as possible to true south, the building could make best use of two key passive design strategies: solar heating and daylighting.